 Dr. Vernon Grounds (1914-2010) told of a dark and dangerous night during World War II.
 Leading up to the Battle of Midway, a U.S. aircraft carrier was moving through the seas north of Hawaii.
-All lights were out on the carrier to avoid Japanese submarines.
+All lights were off on the carrier to avoid Japanese submarines.
 One of the U.S. planes was missing, circling the carrier in the pitch-black sky, searching for its home.
 That was its only safe landing place, its only hope of not being swallowed up by the South Pacific Ocean.
 The ship’s captain knew it was risky but he gave the order, “Light up the ship.”
-Quickly the plane zoomed down onto the carrier’s deck like a homing pigeon.
+Quickly the plane zoomed down onto the carrier’s deck like a homing pigeon and was safe.

 Psalm 104 says “The LORD wraps Himself in light as with a garment,” and this topic of God’s light is rich for meditation.
 I will touch upon a few more related ideas and number them for ease of discussion.